scandum/quadsort/README.md

 The worst case performance is O(n log n).
 The average case performance is O(n log n).

+The memory overhead is O(n) though in theory it should be possible to write a quadsort that is O(1).

 Benchmarks
 ----------
 The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1)